dogmatiq/dogma/README.md

-# dogma
+# Dogma

-An API specification for message-based applications in Go.
+Dogma is a set of interfaces and recommendations for building infrastructure agnostic, message-based applications in Go.